VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

 A *computation template*  can be

  * the definition of an *Exercise* in the context of a learning environment, or
- * a pre-configured execution of a research software (stored in a docker image), used to show reproducabiltiy of a research work or to reduce complex software environments to specific functionality
+ * a pre-configured research software (stored in a docker image), used to show reproducability of a research work or to reduce complex software environments to specific functionality

 ## Example (informal)